nyxnor/onionjuggler/README.md

 	* **tar** (compressing and extracting the backup)
 	* **gzip** (compressing the manual)

-The packages are downloaded when setting up the environment with [setup.sh](setup.sh).
+The packages are downloaded when setting up the environment with [setup.sh](setup.sh), the packages that are requirements are specified on [.onionrc](.onionrc).
+The absolute minimum you can go to is `tor grep sed`, and you will be limited to enable, disable and renew services.

 ## To-do